carey-suehs/GCD_Course_Project/README.md

 __________USE DESCRIPTIVE ACTIVITY/VARIABLE NAMES

-Because I am frequently interrupted when coding, I prefer to change to descriptive labels or variables names right from the start of a project.
-This section provides code that changes non-informative integers corresponding to an activity to a vector of "strings" that clearly indicates the activity.
-Similarly, the "V1, V2, V3..." variables are renamed with informative names.
-As listed in the readme files that accompany the assignment dataset, these labels can be interpreted as follows:
+Because I am frequently interrupted when coding, I prefer to change to descriptive labels or variables names right from the start of a project (the assignment instructions suggested that this could be done towards the end of the assignment).

+This section provides code that changes non-informative integers corresponding to an activity to a vector of "strings" that clearly indicates the activity (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING).

+Similarly, the "V1, V2, V3..." variables are renamed with informative names provided in the features list that came with the dataset.
+As listed in the readme files that accompany the assignment dataset, these labels can be interpreted according to the following:

+     t: a time domain signal
+     f: a frequency domain signal (application of a Fast Fourrier Transform)
+     Acc: a measure provided by the accelerometer; these occur in three dimensions: X, Y & Z.
+     Gyro: a measure provided by the gyroscope; these occur in three dimensions: X, Y & Z.
+     X: first dimension
+     Y: second dimension
+     Z: third dimension
+     Body: a first sub-component of the Acc signal
+     Gravity: a second sub-component of the Acc signal
+     Jerk: a jerk signal derived in time from body linear acceleration (accelerometer) and angular velocity (gyroscope)
+     Mag: the magnitude of three-dimensional signals using the Euclidian norm mean(): Mean value
+     std(): Standard deviation

+For example, the variable "tBodyAcc-mean()-X" corresponds to the mean value of the "body" sub-component in the time domain of the first dimension (X) of acceleration measures provided by the accelerometer.